krokedil/klarna-payments-for-woocommerce/readme.txt

 == Changelog ==
+= 2021.04.13    - version 2.9.0 =
+* Feature       - Added support for Greece and Czech Republic.
+* Enhancement   - The debug log messages that are saved on errors to the database are no longer autoloaded by us, and will only be loaded when asked for directly.
+* Fix           - Fixed an issue with the Mexico support.
+* Fix           - Fixed an issue that could occur where some plugins would strip the hashtag from the hex color in the settings, causing an error.

 = 2021.01.19    - version 2.8.1 =
 * Fix           - Fixed a potential fatal error when the create session request does not return a OK response.